A comprehensive resource for safe and responsible laser use

 It may be possible that with higher powered handheld lasers in a protest, a proven, documented and permanent eye injury could occur.
 But we do believe that, in general, lasers are not effective in terms of causing eye injuries to police.

 Other protest hazards such as thrown objects, beanbag rounds, incendiary devices, water cannons, tear gas and of course bullets can cause more severe temporary and permanent injuries.
 For example, there is the well-known case of a woman who said she may lose an eye after being shot with a beanbag round fired by police.
+Other cases are here.

 The writer's final question referenced aiming at aircraft.
 This is a different situation entirely.
-Here, the laser is not an eye hazard but instead is a bright source of light that can be a distraction, cause glare or even temporary flashblindness and afterimages.
+Here, the laser is not an eye injury hazard but instead is a bright source of light that can be a distraction, cause glare or even cause temporary flashblindness and afterimages.
 This is why many countries and jurisdictions have laws specifically against aiming a laser at or near aircraft.
 More information is here.

 Thanks to the letter writer for emailing their questions and concerns.